 It is now 60 days after the hurricane and the Bountiful Bakery is about to reopen.
 Bill's business has not earned any income (net profit before income taxes) since the storm hit.
 The bakery has incurred about $21,000 in continuing expenses ($350 per day times 60).
 If the hurricane had not occurred, the bakery would have generated a net profit of $18,000 ($300 per day times 60 days).
 Because of the storm, the bakery has suffered a business income loss of $39,000 ($18,000 in lost profit plus $21,000 in continuing expenses).
 Had Steve purchased business income insurance his $39,000 loss would have been covered.

 Note that business income insurance may include a type of deductible called a waiting period.
 A typical waiting period is 72 hours.
 A 3-day waiting period would reduce Bill's business income loss payment by approximately $1,950.

 Extra Expense Coverage

-- Cost to rent the temporary building
+- Cost of rent at the temporary location

 While the scenarios outlined above are oversimplified, they demonstrate the value of business income and extra expense coverages.
-These coverages can prevent a small business from failing after a disaster.
+These coverages can prevent a small business from failing after a physical loss.
 A business that lacks these coverages may fail even if it is insured for physical losses under a commercial property policy.